 - Had contact with a confirmed COVID-19 positive person in the last 14 days

 - Had a cough, fever, shortness of breath, fatigue, chills, nausea, vomiting, diarrhea, or flu symptoms in the last 48 hours or a recent loss of taste or smell

-To further protect our patients, visitors, caregivers, and staff, we have implemented universal masking across all our facilities.
+To further protect our patients, visitors and staff, we have implemented universal masking across all our facilities.

 - You must wear a mask at all times.
-Your mask must fully cover your nose and mouth.
+Your mask must fully cover your nose and mouth, even in patient rooms.

 Thank you for your cooperation and for being an advocate for the health and care of your loved ones and all hospitalized patients.

 The CDC recommends individuals and families follow everyday preventive measures including:

 - Social distancing – avoiding crowds and crowded spaces, avoiding handshaking and hugging, deliberately staying at least six feet away from other people, and replacing in-person visits with remote check-ins using technology.